matoom/frostbite/scripting/api.md

 ## API

-Frostbite scripting API specification of the tools that can be used for performing scripting tasks.
+Frostbite scripting API specification that can be used in performing scripting tasks.

 The API documentation is generated using [YARD](http://yardoc.org/) documentation engine.